|Kimkins worked better than Atkins -- but WHY?|

 - Only as much fat as you needed to make the diet work

 It recommended a decent amount of protein, 72 to 90 grams a day, and no calorie restrictions, which made it extremely adaptable to fit my personal situation.
 Since I'm post-menopause and only 5-feet tall, I need fewer calories per day than other dieters.

-It is human nature to pick out what we like and want to hear, and ditch the rest.
+It is human nature to pick out what you like and want to hear, and ditch the rest.

 What I Did to Lose Over 100 Pounds in 2007 and 2008

 I totally wasted the first half of 2007 trying to do a high-fat Atkins Diet.
-Didn't work well at all.
+That didn't work well at all.
 For me, switching to Kimkins was a necessity, and one of the best decisions I've ever made.